pm67nz/hpc_training/_lessons/007-slurm.md

 61568970 merit_sho     wrap  apaw363 PD       0:00      1 (Resources)
 ```

-Another useful SLURM command is `saccat` which retrieves information about submitted jobs with regards to the accounts.
+Another useful SLURM command is `sacct` which retrieves information about submitted jobs with regards to the accounts.
 For example:

 ```
 sacct -j 61568970